-A common planning fallacy is to assume that using the longer of the individual life expectancies is a good starting point for estimating the period of need during retirement.
-Certainly, the longer life expectancy sets a lower minimum boundary for planning because there is at least a 50-percent chance that that one partner will survive at least that long, but it completely ignores the joint-life probabilities.
+a lower minimum boundary for planning because there is at least a 50 percent chance that that one partner will survive at least that long, but it completely ignores the joint-life probabilities.
 Therefore, it will greatly underestimate the likely period of need.

 The joint and survivor statistics are more revealing.
 The average number of years until the second death of a husband and wife, who are ages 65 and 62, respectively, is over 24 years.
 This is about three years, or about 13 percent, longer than the 21.5-year life expectancy of the wife alone.
-And, once again, this is just the average value, which is less than the median value (50-percent probability value) of 25 years.
+And, once again, this is just the average value, which is less than the median value (50 percent probability value) of 25 years.
 In other words, out of every 100 couples this age you can expect that 50 of these couples will have at least one partner who survives longer than another 25 years.
 Many of these couples can expect at least one partner to survive considerably beyond even this period.

-The survival probabilities at the bottom of the table show that a husband and wife, ages 65 and 62, respectively, have a 25-percent probability, or a one chance in four, that at least one of them will survive another 30.2 years.
+The survival probabilities at the bottom of the table show that a husband and wife, ages 65 and 62, respectively, have a 25 percent probability, or a one chance in four, that at least one of them will survive another 30.2 years.
 Out of every 10 couples, we would expect at least one of these couples to have at least one partner who survives almost 35 more years.
 One in every 20 couples will have one partner who survives over 37 years.